- Wolfgang Kirsch nominated to become Chairman of Supervisory Board at close of Annual General Meeting in May 2021

 Klaus-Peter Müller has been a Member of the Supervisory Board of Fresenius SE (today Fresenius SE & Co.
 KGaA) since 2008 and is Chairman of the Audit Committee.
 Since 2010, he has also belonged to the Supervisory Board of Fresenius Management SE.
 A highly regarded financial expert, Klaus-Peter Müller worked at Commerzbank AG from 1966 to 2008 and served from 2001 to 2008 as Chief Executive Officer.

 Michael Sen was a member of the Management Board of Siemens AG, where he was responsible for the company’s healthcare and energy businesses, from April 2017 to March 2020.
 Previously, from 2015 to 2017, he held the position of Chief Financial Officer at E.ON SE.
-Michael Sen began his career at Siemens in Berlin, where he completed an apprenticeship before studying business administration at the Technical University in Munich.
+Michael Sen began his career at Siemens in Berlin, where he completed an apprenticeship before studying business administration at the Technical University in Berlin.
 After completing his studies, starting in 1996 he took on a range of projects and management responsibilities at Siemens, and from 2008 was Chief Financial Officer in the company’s Healthcare division before moving to E.ON.